bnsave100/telegram-torrent-bot/README.md

 ## Usage

+You can either send torrent links to the bot with `/add` command, or just send `.torrent` files.

 ### Flags

 `key` - Telegram api key, which you can get from the BotFather.
 All the required info can be found at https://core.telegram.org/bots.